notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 ---

 #### [2052] **NPPM_ACTIVATEDOC**
-*Switches to the document by the given view and index.*
+*Switches to the document by the given viewIndex and docIndex.*

 **Parameters**:

 *wParam [in]*
-: int iView, which must be either 0 (main view) or 1 (second view).
+: int viewIndex, which must be either 0 (main view) or 1 (secondary view).

 *lParam [in]*
-: int index2Activate
+: int docIndex, a 0-based index which indicates which document to activate from the selected view's list of documents.

 **Return value**:
 : Returns True